by Maita Rue

 The highlight of the whole convention was the Giant Book Fair on the Saturday of the one-week event.
 Over three thousand people came from all over the world to buy books and meet authors.
 Although I still wasn’t prepared to participate in this, I familiarized myself with the event by being a volunteer.
 Being a volunteer meant I was entitled to perks such as great discounts and I had my time to do my rounds and grab books.

 FAN-Tastic Day was scheduled that very Saturday night.
 This social activity was sponsored by the LGBT publishing house Dreamspinner Press.
 Just like the event name suggests, it is where author and fans could meet and socialize together.
-I was given a space with other writers to meet and greet new fans for around forty-five minutes.
+I was given a space with other writers to meet and greet new fans for around 45 minutes.

 As a cherry on top to the whole event, the RT Roundup was scheduled on the last day of the convention to send-off all participants.
 It was a mini book fair for new, self-published and hybrid authors.
 I was the only Filipina author for the roundup and was given a table to represent my country.
-It felt good to have been given such an honour.
-I was glad to meet new people, other authors and potential fans.
+It felt good to have been given such an honor.
+I was glad to meet new people, other authors, and potential fans.
 And to add to my happiness, two of my books sold out: Resto Rescue and Victorian Steam.
 The first is a paranormal romance about a hot-tempered Werewolf visiting the Philippines, while the latter is a collection of three steampunk stories in one book.

 All in all, my RT experience is an eye-opener.
-The socialization, book signing and workshops were a whole other level from the usual standard back home.
+The socialization, book signing, and workshops were a whole other level from the usual standard back home.
 As a Filipina author, I asked myself if fellow Filipino authors could compete globally, and my answer is a resounding “Yes!”
 We already have an advantage of having English as our second language and we can easily understand and relate to the Western culture.
-Best of all, we have the creativity and talent to write beautiful stories that will touch everyone’s heart. ☁
+Best of all, we have the creativity and talent to write beautiful stories that will touch everyone’s heart.